nij0004-code/Web-Hacks/README.md

 ## 📜 Contributers!
-Sync built and found Scripts and officical website built by MrXeno
+Sync is the owner of all the scripts and officical website built by MrXeno